arj03/ssb-browser-demo/README.md

 Things that work:
  - viewing posts and threads
- - posting and replying to messages
+ - posting and replying to messages including posting blobs
- - posting blobs
  - viewing profiles and setting up your own profile
  - private messages including decrypting private blobs
+ - creating and using peer invites
+ - offline support and PWA (mobile)
  - off-chain chat using ssb-tunnel for e2e encrypted messages
- - ooo messages
+ - ooo messages for messages from people outside your current follow graph

 Tested with Chrome and Firefox.
 Chrome is faster because it uses fs instead of indexeddb.